-If you know you will not do this alone, don’t.
+If you know you will not achieve this alone, don’t pretend you will.

-Look at group training options (not classes that are one size fits all, but proper small-scale group training sessions that will be adapted to your specific needs).
+Look at group training options.
+Not classes that are one size fits all.
+Proper small-scale group training sessions that will be adapted to your specific needs.

 Hire a Personal Trainer or buddy up with someone.